-With regard to the chemical composition, mechanical and technological properties, required impact energy5.2 Weldability
+With regard to the chemical composition, mechanical and technological properties, required impact energy

 Grades of cast steel conforming to these Rules are to be weldable by established workshop methods.
 Preheating and/or post-weld heat treatments may be required for this purpose, depending on the chemical composition.